Generating Functional Analysis for Iterative CDMA Multiuser Detectors: Introduction

 However, these analyses, such as density evolution \cite{Richardson2001, Tanaka2005} and state evolution \cite{Bayati2010}, are justified only for the cases that the correlation between present estimates and their past values can be neglected.
 In other words, these can only be applied to the case where there is not a retarded self-interaction, which is caused by iterations and this is often called the Onsager reaction, and their predictions systematically deviate from computer simulation results in general.

-We have already applied the {\it generating functional analysis} to the hard-PIC, i.e., Varanasi's conventional PIC \cite{Mimura2005, Mimura2006} so far.
+We have already applied the {\it generating functional analysis} \it (GFA) \HLE \cite{DeDominicis1978} to the hard-PIC, i.e., \HLS Varanasi and Aazhang's conventional PIC \HLE \cite{Mimura2005, Mimura2006} so far.
 This analysis can however treat the hard-decision only \cite{Mimura2005, Mimura2006}.
 The GFA, which uses the saddle-point method \cite{Copson1965, Merhav2009}, allows us to study the asymptotic behavior of the dynamics in the infinitely large system \cite{DeDominicis1978, Coolen2000, Coolen2005}.
 Since it is not based on the S/N analysis, it does not therefore need the Gaussian assumption of the noise part.
 In the S/N analysis, the signal part, that contains the user's information being estimated, is separated from the remaining noise part; besides the noise part is generally assumed to follow a given distribution such as the Gaussian distribution.

 In this paper, we investigate the detection dynamics of some iterative algorithms for CDMA multiuser detection, applied to a randomly spread, fully synchronous base-band uncoded CDMA channel model with additive white Gaussian noise under perfect power control.
-We here treat soft-PIC, the {\it Onsager-reaction-cancelling parallel interference canceller}, which is an analogue of soft-PIC, and the {\it belief-propagation-based detector}, These models have the retarded self-interaction.
+We here treat soft-PIC, the {\it Onsager-reaction-cancelling parallel interference canceller \HLS (ORC-PIC) \HLE }, which is an analogue of soft-PIC, and the {\it belief-propagation-based detector \HLS (BP-based detector) \HLE }.
+These models have the retarded self-interaction.
 To confirm the validity of our analysis, we have performed computer simulations under some typical system loads and channel noise conditions.

 This paper is organized as follows.
 The next section explains the system model.
-Sections III and IV introduce some multiuser detection algorithms and the generating functional analysis, respectively.
-Sections V -- VII present analyses of soft-PIC, ORC-PIC and the BP-based detector.
-Section VIII explains the stationary states of iterative algorithms and their stability.
-In section IX, we discuss the decoupling principle \cite{Guo2005, Guo2007} in iterative detectors.
+Sections \ref{section:algorithm} and \ref{section:GFA} introduce some multiuser detection algorithms and the generating functional analysis, respectively.
+Sections \ref{section:GFA_softPIC} -- \ref{section:GFA_BP} present analyses of soft-PIC, ORC-PIC, and the BP-based detector.
+Section \ref{section:stationary_estimates} explains the stationary states of iterative algorithms and their stability.
+In section \ref{section:decouple}, we discuss the decoupling principle \cite{Guo2005, Guo2007} in iterative detectors.
 The final section is devoted to a summary.